 Yes.
 If your browser permits, you can be automatically notified by subscribing to our RSS feed, feed://origamiusa.org/thefold/feed.

 Yes.
 Some articles are available to all visitors.
-Articles that are available only to members bear a note requesting that you sign in to obtain access.
+Articles that are available only to members or Access Pass holders bear a note requesting that you sign in to obtain access.

 As with any online venture, The Fold’s content is vulnerable to being pirated and illegally distributed online.
 PDFs for download contains a copyright notice indicating that rights belong to the designer.
 At the bottom of each web page is a link to OrigamiUSA’s copyright policy.
 Since OrigamiUSA membership is relatively inexpensive and members can obtain articles readily and legally, we believe that piracy is rare.

 Nothing will prevent a determined person from doing that, but we hope that by clearly stating our copyright policy and making our content available for the price of a year’s membership (or less if you contribute your own articles), people will refrain from unauthorized distribution.